 There’s the pool of your dreams, and then there’s the pool of your reality.
 While you might like to put an Olympic sized pool in your backyard, that’s not realistic for most people.
 Here are some of the major limitations that might hold you back:

 Space.
 Your pool has to fit in your backyard, preferably with enough room left over for other activities you and your family enjoy.
 Remember, too, that you’ll need extra space around the pool for a deck.
+That’s especially true if you envision yourself spending more time relaxing and entertaining by the pool, rather than swimming in it.

 Time.
 Larger pools require more time to maintain.
 If you’re planning to hire a pool service either way, this may not mean a whole lot.
 However, if you’re committed to doing things like cleaning and chemical balancing yourself, the size of the pool could be a big deal.